Process Safety Panel

 This 3-day retreat will develop the leadership and mentorship skills of participants, in addition to fostering productive discussions concerning gender bias in chemistry.
 With activities both at University of Toronto and across the greater Toronto area, the LOGIC retreat promises a fun and inclusive environment for the discussion of gender diversity issues, where participants can develop their professional skills and build close-knit ties in the STEM community.
 Register online until April 1, 2017.
 Everyone is welcome!

-2017 CSC, CSChE, CSCT and CIC members can attend the afternoon seminar and networking session on green, clean and sustainable chemistry free of charge and will receive a significant discount tickets to the CIC/SCI Canada Awards Dinnner.
-This year's award winners include Bonnie Schmidt of Let's Talk Science, Molly Schoichet of the University of Toronto and Murray McLaughlin of Bioindustrial Innovation Canada.
-Registration will open in early 2017.
-If you have any questions regarding student member attendance, please contact firstname.lastname@example.org.
+CIC members attend the afternoon seminar and networking session on green, clean and sustainable chemistry free of charge and receive a significant discount tickets to the CIC/SCI Canada Awards Dinnner.
+The award winners for 2017 include Bonnie Schmidt of Let's Talk Science, Molly Schoichet of the University of Toronto and Murray McLaughlin of Bioindustrial Innovation Canada.

 Queen's Chemical Engineering Research Day – Poster Session

 Queen's University Chemical Engineering Graduate Student Association (CEGSA)

 The Fall semester kicked off with a running start for Queen's University and Royal Military College Chemical Engineering students.
 On September 9, the Queen's Chemical Engineering Graduate Student Association (CEGSA), in conjunction with the Queen’s Department of Chemical Engineering and the Canadian Society for Chemical Engineering (CSChE) hosted the 2nd Annual Chemical Engineering Research Day, open to undergraduate and graduate students and postdoctoral fellows in Kingston.

 June 5-9, 2016 in Halifax, NS